University of Regina ta-tawâw Student Centre offers opportunities for Indigenous and non-Indigenous students

 University of Regina ta-tawâw Student Centre sign

 The ta-tawaw Student Centre is a safe space for all First Nations, Métis and Inuit students to study, converse and relax.
-This center gives Indigenous students opportunities to excel in university by having a comfortable and inclusive space.
-The ta-tawâw Center is located on the first floor of the Research and Innovation Center of the University of Regina.
+This centre gives Indigenous students opportunities to excel in university by having a comfortable and inclusive space.
+The ta-tawâw Centre is located on the first floor of the Research and Innovation Centre of the University of Regina.
+The meaning of the name ta-tawâw comes from the root word tawâw meaning you are welcome here, come in there is room

-“Our mission, of course, is to make sure that we are a community space for First Nations, Metis and Inuit students at the University of Regina,” said John Bird, the manager of The ta-tâwaw Student Center.
+“Our mission, of course, is to make sure that we are a community space for First Nations, Metis and Inuit students at the University of Regina,” said John Bird, the manager of the centre.

-The ta-tawâw Centre was originally named The Aboriginal Student Centre and located in College West, room 117.
+The ta-tawâw Centre was originally named The Aboriginal Student Centre and located in College West room 117.
 Then in November of 2018, the name was changed and relocated to the Research and Innovation Centre.
 Approximately 30-70 students a day are either frequent visitors or just stopping through.
 However the list is always growing with some days being better than others.

-“ It feels very peaceful, if you’re going through something, there’s tools to support you,” said Mikayla Hamilton, a third year Education major at the University of Regina as well as a student administration worker at the ta-tawâw Student Centre.
+“It feels very peaceful, if you’re going through something, there’s tools to support you,” said Mikayla Hamilton, a third year education major as well as a student administration worker at the centre.

 “It’s basically a student success breach program that gets them to that second year,” said Bird.

 “If there is ever an issue that comes up and they need money, we have emergency bursaries,” said Hamilton.
-“You can come speak to our staff and we can try our best to support you through financial aid”.
+“You can come speak to our staff and we can try our best to support you through financial aid.”

 Leave a Reply